Anessen/PSFalcon/Home.md

 After a valid OAuth2 token is received, it caches with your credentials.
 Your cached token is checked and refreshed as needed while running PSFalcon commands.

+### Child environments

+If you're using an MSSP configuration, you can target specific child environments using the `-CID` parameter during authentication token requests.
+Your choice is saved and all requests are sent to that particular CID unless a new `Request-FalconToken` request is made specifying a new child environment.

+### Alternate clouds

+Authentication token requests are sent to the `us-1` cloud by default.
+You may use the `-Cloud` parameter to choose a different cloud destination.

+The accepted hostname values can be viewed using tab auto-completion after entering the `-Cloud` parameter, or through `Request-FalconToken -Help`.
+Your cloud choice is saved and all requests are sent to the chosen cloud unless a new `Request-FalconToken` request is made specifying a new cloud.

 ## Revoking an Authentication Token

 Authentication tokens expire after 30 minutes.
 If you wish to revoke an existing token, you can use `Revoke-FalconToken`.